Extended rv Warranty

 It’s pretty clear the initial upfront cost was more than covered by the repairs we had done in just the first year and half alone.
 We have more repairs we need completed, but are waiting to return to Florida before getting started on those, as many parts have to be ordered and we’ll have the comfort of having a home and family to stay with while they work on the RV.

 That brings us to the next question…

 We definitely think the right extended RV warranty is worth it.
 It honestly comes down to the plan, what it covers, for how long, and the overall cost.
-Our specific plan still has 5 and half years left on it, and it’s already paid for itself!
-We know it will have paid for itself twice over just at the end of our two years on the road.
 Just because you have an extended RV warranty, doesn’t mean it’s worth while.
 There are a lot of considerations to take into account and things to look for within a warranty that can either make it a great warranty plan or not.
 Take a look below to see some of the major considerations to look for when choosing an extended RV warranty plan.

 Some warranties require you to go to an approved RV mechanic.
 I would advise staying away from any plan that requires you to go to a specific RV shop.
 It will only cause headaches and will limit your ability to use the warranty to cover a repair that is needed if you’re in a location where they don’t have an approved service provider.
 Our program allows us to go anywhere, which has been a lifesaver.

 Approval process and filing a claim for repair